stephengaito/documentArchive/bin/Readme.md

 ### webContext

-The 'webContext' command automates the mtxrun server script.
+The 'webContext' command automates the standard ConTeXt mtxrun server script.
 To use this command you must have previously chosen a ConTeXt installation using one of the 'uc-x' functions.

 # License

-All of the scripts *in this directory* are placed in the public domain and may be used and altered as you wish.
+All of the scripts *in this 'bin' directory* are placed in the public domain and may be used and altered as you wish.
 There is NO WARRANTY FOR ANY USE.
 Use these scripts at your own risk.